PintoGideon/notes/Javascript/ObjectOriented.md

 ```
 ### Factory function approach

-userCreator is going to return an object
+userCreator when called is going to return an object of the shape shown below.

 ```javascript
 {
 name:'Gideon',